Howard Sanderford

-James Howard Sanderford (born October 18, 1935) is a member of the Alabama State House of Representatives.
-Sanderford, a conservative Republican, has represented the 20th district since 1989.
+James Howard Sanderford (born October 18, 1935) is a former member of the Alabama State House of Representatives.
+Sanderford, a Republican, represented the 20th district from 1989 to 2022.
 The district composes most of southeast Huntsville.
-Sanderford won reelection to the state House for a Seventh term on June 1, 2010, with 57% of the vote.

 Biography

 Representative Sanderford received his B.S.
 Degree in Accounting from Mississippi State University where he was active with student government.
 After serving as an officer in the U.S. Marine Corps, Howard Sanderford became an executive with IBM and is now President of Computer Leasing Company, Inc. He and his wife Dot are active in their church, First Baptist Church of Huntsville.

 Representative Sanderford has served as past President of the Huntsville Rotary Club, past Chairman of the Madison County Republican Executive Committee, past co-chairman of the Chamber of Commerce Free Enterprise Committee, past Vice President of the Metropolitan YMCA Board, and was a member of the Alabama Commission on Aerospace Sciences and the Alabama Management Improvement Program.

 He is currently a board member of the Alabama Space and Rocket Center, Volunteers of America of North Alabama, YMCA, Alabama Men's Hall of Fame, and Alabama Board of Medical Scholarship Awards.